Sweet Deceptions

 I dolci inganni (internationally released as Sweet Deceptions) is a 1960 Italian drama film directed by Alberto Lattuada.
 The film tells one day in the life of a young adolescent girl who is discovering her sexuality.

 Plot

-Francesca (Catherine Spaak), a 17-year-old girl, who has a vivid dream of making love to Enrico (Christian Marquand), a 37-year-old divorced architect and family friend.
+Francesca (Catherine Spaak) is a 17-year-old girl who has a vivid dream of having sex with Enrico (Christian Marquand), a 37-year-old divorced architect and family friend.
 She skips school to watch lovers as she contemplates whether she should act on her feelings.